 To sign up for upcoming Peak to Peak Professional Development Day breakout sessions, please read the workshop descriptions below and complete the registration form that follows.

-Breakout Sessions for May 1st, 2015 are as follows:
+Breakout Sessions for April 29th, 2016 are as follows:

 Offered by Michelle Eckstein

 How can I design my Edline page so that it is more customized to my class?
 What does the student view of Edline look like?
 I've heard the Edline calendar can sync with a Google calendar, is that true?
 Get answers to common questions about Edline and explore tools that you may not have known were available.
 The agenda for this session will be based on what participants are curious to know or would like to accomplish on a classroom webpage.
 We will then examine and explore potential solutions available on Edline.
 In addition, we will try out some of the lesser known features like RSS feeds, design templates, quizzes, and homework hand-in tools.
 Kim Struck will also show her page and some of the things she has successfully implemented for students.
 Please bring your laptops.

 Let's make something!
 Participants at this workshop will get hands-on experience with the LMC's maker equipment and provide valuable feedback and insight about the future of the space!
 (This workshop is back by popular demand and is a repeat of the April 8 workshop).

 Need a new design for your room?
 Interested in quickly experimenting with designs without moving all your furniture to see if it will work?
 Homestyler.com is a 3D floor planner tool you can use to plan your unit's physical design with ease.
 Experiment with this tool during our workshop time to see how it can help you.